dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/09/26/qldb-repository-api-guide.md

 - [Sign up for AWS](https://portal.aws.amazon.com/billing/signup) or use an existing account.

 ### Create AWS IAM User

-- To create AWS Identity and Access Management (IAM) user, sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing Root user and entering your AWS account email address.
-On the next page, enter your password.
+To create AWS Identity and Access Management (IAM) user, sign in to the [IAM console](https://console.aws.amazon.com/iam/) as the account owner by choosing Root user and entering your AWS account email address.
+On the next page, enter your password:

 - In the navigation pane, choose Users and then choose Add users.
 - For User name, enter `dirigible_qldb_user`.
 - Select the check box next to AWS Management Console access.
 Then select `Password - AWS Management Console access` and then enter your new user password in the text box.